groue/CombineExpectations/README.md

 ### last

-`recorder.last` is a publisher expectation which waits for the recorded publisher to publish its last element and complete.
+`recorder.last` is a publisher expectation which waits for the recorded publisher to complete.

 :x: When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time, and the publisher error is thrown if the publisher fails.